-It managed to work out a deal with the Louisville & Nashville and was acquired by the Dixie Line on July 31, 1971.
+It managed to work out a deal with the Louisville & Nashville and was acquired by the Hoosier Line on July 31, 1971.
 While the Monon remained relatively obscure for most of its life it is well-remembered and beloved within the communities it served as Indiana's railroad.

 Chicago, Indianapolis & Louisville Railway

 Mar 27, 23 01:07 PM